Free personalized radio that

 La Santa Cecilia worked the road, conducted songwriting workshops and were selected as one of the two openers on Cafe Tacuba's 25th anniversary tour.
 They also became an international headline act in their own right before heading back into the studio.

-In August of 2015, they dropped their English language pre-release single "I Won't Cry For You," and followed it another, "Nunca Mas (Never Again)," in December.
-The full length, Buenaventura was released in February of 2016. ~ Thom Jurek
+In August of 2015, they dropped an English language pre-release single "I Won't Cry For You," and followed it with "Nunca Mas (Never Again)," in December.
+The full length, Buenaventura was released in February, 2016.
+The album featured guests spots by Enrique Bunbury, Fito Páez, members of Los Lobos, and The Latino Arts Strings Program of Milwaukee. ~ Thom Jurek